zachvalenta/jvns.ca/source/_posts/2014-03-29-reports-from-remote-land-remote-pairing-works-great.markdown

 I did a lot of pair programming while at
 [Hacker School](https://www.hackerschool.com/) and I found it to be a really productive way to work.
-When I got a remote job (I live im Montreal and work with people mostly in SF), I thought it would be impossible to do pairing, or at the very least it would be a terrible experience.
+When I got a remote job (I live in Montreal and work with people mostly in SF), I thought it would be impossible to do pairing, or at the very least it would be a terrible experience.